cherenkov-plenoscope/merlict_c89/README.md

 Merlict is structured into pairs of ```./merlict_c89/mli*.h```, and ```./merlict_c89/mli*.c``` files which you can put into your buildsystem if you want to.
 In my projects, the 'single header / single source' approach, where all sources are build over again from scratch for each executable, was always faster.

+# Viewer :eyes:
+Merlict's viewer runs in the terminal and reads three formats:

+- merlict's own ```scenery.tar```
+- merlict's own ```scenery.bin```
+- a standalone object-wavefront ```.obj```

+Just like in a 3D video-game you control your viewing-direction and position via the keyboard.
+You can inspect the scenery and render high resolution images.
+The viewer prints its rendering directly into the terminal in ASCII-art.
+When your terminal supports [```ANSI-escape-code```](https://en.wikipedia.org/wiki/ANSI_escape_code) you can switch to 24-bit true color.
+The terminal based viewer is especially useful when you run merlict on a remote computer via ```ssh```.
+Merlict's viewer will try to set your terminal's ```stdin``` to a non canonical mode so that you do not have to press [Enter] after each keypress.

 # Interface

 ## Scenery